 - each state, nation, ethnonational or regional community may freely and independently codify its own variant of the common language;

-- all four currently existing standard variants enjoy equal status, insofar as none of them can be considered a langage, the rest being variants of that language;
+- all four currently existing standard variants enjoy equal status, insofar as none of them can be considered a language, as they are all variants of the same common polycentric language;

 - polycentric standardisation is the democratic form of standardisation that is closest to actual language use;

-- the fact that what is involved is a common polycentric standard language enables its users to name it as they wish;
+- the fact that a common polycentric standard language enables its users to name it as they wish;

 - the standard variants of the polycentric language exhibit differences in linguistic and cultural traditions and practices, in the use of alphabets, in lexical stock, and on other linguistic levels; this may be demonstrated, inter alia, by the different standard variants of the common language in which this Declaration will be published and put to use;